EventStore/documentation/docs/getting-started/quickstart/README.md

 - [EventStoreDB Server Configuration Documentation](@server/configuration/README.md): Explore how to configure EventStoreDB for your environment.

-- [Event Store Cloud](https://www.kurrent.io/event-store-cloud): Run EventStoreDB from the fully managed environment without the need to host it yourself.
+- [Kurrent Cloud](https://www.kurrent.io/event-store-cloud): Run EventStoreDB from the fully managed environment without the need to host it yourself.

 - [EventStoreDB Samples](https://github.com/EventStore/samples/tree/main): Experiment with different SDKs to interact with EventStoreDB using various programming languages.